rouyng/cs-fetch/README.md

-# Callsign Info Fetcher
+# Cs-Fetch
-A simple Python script to lookup amateur radio license information via the HamQTH.com API.
+A simple Python-based program to lookup amateur radio license information via the HamQTH.com API.
+Includes GUI and interactive command-line interfaces.

 By Ross, KJ7GES

 ## Overview
-This script interactively takes amateur (ham) radio callsigns as an input, looks them up in the HamQTH.com database, and returns several info fields if the callsign exists in the database.
-Designed for simple, quick operation when you don't want to use a logging program or deal with a mouse-driven web UI and just want basic information about the callsign.
+Cs-Fetch (or Callsign-Fetch) is intended to be a simple, fast and flexible way to look up information about amateur (ham) radio callsigns.
+It is not intended to replace logging programs or web databases, just as an aid to radio operation and monitoring.
+Currently supports pulling information from the HamQTH.com database, with plans to allow selectable use of FCC and QRZ.com databases.

 Features include:
-- reading credentials from a configuration file
+- Command-line and GUI-based interface
-- can configure which fields are returned and their order, from configuration file
+- User-configurable results
-- storing and recalling an active session if the script is stopped
+- API session memory and auto-renewal
-- HTTP request error handling
+- Basic validation of callsign input
-- simple validation of input based on length
+- Cross-platform with QT-based GUI

 You can read more about the HamQTH API here: https://www.hamqth.com/developers.php
 <a href="https://www.hamqth.com">